rapidsai/deployment/source/tools/dask-cuda.md

 ### Connecting a Dask client

-Dask scheduler coordinates the execution of tasks, whereas Dask client is the user-facing interface that submits tasks to the scheduler and monitors their progress.
+The Dask scheduler coordinates the execution of tasks, whereas the Dask client is the user-facing interface that submits tasks to the scheduler and monitors their progress.

 ```console
 client = Client(cluster)